S

 WHO TOOK AFRICA: Exploring The History And Global Impact

-Italy established colonies in Libya, Eritrea, and Somalia but met fierce resistance in Ethiopia, which successfully defended its sovereignty.
-The Netherlands settled in South Africa, laying the groundwork for apartheid.
-Germany seized control of what is now Namibia, Tanzania, Rwanda, Burundi, and parts of Cameroon.
+Spain laid claim to Western Sahara, Equatorial Guinea, and portions of Morocco.
+Italy established colonies in Libya, Eritrea, and Somalia, but faced fierce resistance in Ethiopia, which successfully defended its sovereignty.
+The Netherlands established settlements in South Africa, laying the groundwork for the future apartheid regime.
+Germany seized control of Namibia, Tanzania, Rwanda, Burundi, and parts of Cameroon.

-Portugal carved out a colonial presence in Angola, Mozambique, Guinea-Bissau, and Cape Verde.
-Meanwhile, Belgium’s King Leopold II took over the Congo, exploiting its resources like rubber and ivory under cruel and oppressive conditions.
+Portugal established colonies in Angola, Mozambique, Guinea-Bissau, and Cape Verde.
+Meanwhile, Belgium’s King Leopold II infamously seized control of the Congo, ruthlessly exploiting its resources, such as rubber and ivory.

-France amassed a vast colonial empire, including Senegal, Mali, Ivory Coast, Chad, and Gabon—maintaining influence in many of these regions to this day.
-But the largest share of colonization belonged to Britain, whose empire stretched across Egypt, Sudan, Kenya, Uganda, Nigeria, Ghana, South Africa, Zimbabwe, Zambia, and beyond.
+France built an extensive colonial empire encompassing Senegal, Mali, Ivory Coast, Chad, and Gabon.
+Their influence continues to be felt in many of these regions.
+Britain, however, colonized the largest swathe of land, including Egypt, Sudan, Kenya, Uganda, Nigeria, Ghana, South Africa, Zimbabwe, Zambia, and numerous others.
 Their justification?
 Spreading “civilization.”

 What's your reaction?